basyura/twibill.vim/README.markdown

 MIT License

-  - Original Implementation is webapi-vim (Public Domai).
+  - Original Implementation is webapi-vim (Public Domain).
   - https://github.com/mattn/webapi-vim

 how to use